-AFTER THE BELL: Surge in marijuana stocks lifts TSX, gains in tech sector drive U.S. markets higher - My Tri-Port Now
+AFTER THE BELL: SURGE IN MARIJUANA STOCKS LIFTS TSX, GAINS IN TECH SECTOR DRIVE U.S. MARKETS HIGHER - My Tri-Port Now

 These are high times for Canadian cannabis producers, who led the charge on Bay Street today.

-Spearheaded by Aphria Inc., the pot stocks-dominated health care sector led the gains on the TSX by climbing 4.9 percent.
+Spearheaded by Aprhia Inc., the pot stocks-driven health care sector led the gains by climbing 4.9 percent.

-Left noted that Aphria shares have grown 60 percent since he predicted in December that the company’s stock would hit $8.00 by the end of 2018.
+Left noted that Aphria’s shares have grown 60 percent since he predicted in December that the company’s stock would hit $8.00 by the end of 2018.

 Joining Aphria in the green were Cronos Group, which rose 11.9 percent, and Aurora Cannabis, up 8.7 percent.

-Overall, the TSX moved up 96 points with 10 of 11 sectors trading higher.
+Overall, the TSX moved up 96 points with nine of 11 sectors trading higher.

-However, crude hit a two-month high due to OPEC’s efforts to rein in supply and U.S. sanctions on Venezuela.

-In New York, the Dow surged 175 points and the Nasdaq added 83 points ahead of a batch of corporate earnings, along with strong performances in the tech sector.
+In New York, the Dow surged 175 points and the Nasdaq added 83 points ahead of news of a batch of corporate earnings and strong performances in the tech sector.

-FAANG stocks which include Facebook, Apple, Amazon, Alphabet, Netflix, and Google parent Alphabet had some bite today.
+FAANG stocks which include Facebook, Apple, Amazon, Netflix, and Google parent Alphabet had some bite today.

 Netflix and Apple moved up 3.3 and 2.8 percent, respectively.